How to Buy an LCD Monitor

-The monitor you are using right now probably came bundled with your desktop PC, or maybe you bought it back when 1,240 by 1,024 was considered high resolution.
+The monitor you’re using right now probably came bundled with your desktop PC, or maybe you bought it back when 1,240 by 1,024 was considered high resolution.
 Since you spend a huge part of everyday looking at it, however, it pays to be picky when picking a LCD monitor.
 Price ranges vary widely, as do the quality of the panels.
 So how can you make an informed choice?
-Well, that’s where we come in.
+That’s where we come in.
 We will walk you through the latest trends in the display market, as well as the specific features to look for when buying an LCD monitor.

 Regardless of what kind of monitor you’re in the market for, there are some general factors to consider: